Shells of twisted flag varieties and the Rost invariant: Multiplication and Steenrod operations

+and it coincides with the $r$-th elementary symmetric function in roots of $V$.
+Then one applies the elimination procedure.
+We now illustrate this. \end{nttchern}

 \begin{ex} Let $G_0$ be the split group of type $\mathrm{G}_2$ and $P$ its parabolic subgroup of type $2$.
-There are exactly two $5$-dimensional projective homogeneous $G_0$-varieties: a projective quadric, which is the variety of parabolic subgroups of type $1$, and $G_0/P$ (which is not a quadric).
+There are exactly two $5$-dimensional twisted $G_0$-homogeneous flag varieties: a projective quadric, which is the variety of parabolic subgroups of type $1$, and $G_0/P$ (which is not a quadric).
 We compute some products in $\CH^*(G_0/P)$.

 The representatives of minimal length in $W/W_P$ in the (decreasing) Bruhat order are: